 The 5 Biggest Wildfire Mistakes Homeowners in Central Washington Make

-After fifteen-plus years of doing this work across central Washington, you start to notice patterns.
+After fifteen-plus years of doing this work across Central Washington State, you start to notice patterns.
 The same conditions show up on property after property.
 The same assumptions turn out to be wrong.
 And when you look at the homes that survive wildfires versus the ones that don't, the differences usually come down to a handful of very fixable mistakes.

 We're not sharing this to make anyone feel bad.
 Most homeowners are doing their best with incomplete information.
 But if you live in wildfire country, these are the five things most worth paying attention to — because each one meaningfully changes your odds.